 - As a filling in these thumbprint cookies

-- Whipped into lemon mousse (my favorite way – recipe coming soon)
+- Whipped into lemon mousse (my favorite way)

 - Swirled into yogurt with nuts and blueberries (or any fruit you prefer)

-- Spread on these lemon-blueberry scones or homemade biscuits
+- Spread on these lemon-blueberry scones, homemade biscuits, or even waffles

 - Served with fresh fruit and whipped cream (or whipped coconut cream if dairy-free)